 - Cute Tiger Face CakeThis is a tiger face cake; I used the Wilton animal cracker cake pan.
 I used tip #16 for the … Read more

-- Coolest Tiger CakeThis tiger cake is a birthday cake for my 7 year old daughter, who loves tigers at the moment.
-I … Read more
+- Coolest Tiger CakeThis homemade tiger cake was for my daughters best friends 10th birthday.
+She loves tigers so I looked through a … Read more

 More Tiger Picture Cakes

 This is a white cake with creamy vanilla filling and buttercream icing and fondant claws on the side of the cake.
 This was for a nine year olds birthday.
 I was told that he loves tigers and this is what I came up with.
 I chose a tiger picture off the internet of a tiger face and just recreated it on the cake with a #3 round tip.
 I included the picture that inspired me and that I copied from!
 I hope you enjoy the cake!

 I created this white tiger cake for my husband who loves tigers of all kinds.
 I used the Wilton “Jungle Lion” pan.
 I outlined all features around the face and ears with black icing from a tiger picture that I copied.
 Then I star tipped the entire cake white except for the eyes which are sky blue.
 Then using a “grass” tip I created the black stripes for the tiger.